Tyler Shields: Submerged at Imitate Modern

 Photos: Adnan Mo

-Tyler Shields: Submerged is at Imitate Modern until 9th November 2013, for further information visit here.
+Tyler Shields: Submerged is at Imitate Modern until 9th November 2013.
+For further information visit the gallery’s website here.